-Both methods will require the State Tool CLI to be installed and your account to be authenticated with the state auth
+Both authentication methods require the State Tool CLI to be installed and your account to be authenticated with the state auth

 command.